AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-include-a-team-member-in-support-notifications.md

 1. Go to the **[!DNL Cloud Project URL]** (Example: `https://us-3.magento.cloud/projects/xxxxxx/edit`).
 1. Verify whether the team member has been added to the project and is a [!DNL Super User].

-If they do not require [!DNL cloud project] access, submit a [Support Request at the Adobe Commerce Support Center](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to automatically CC: them on all tickets, and also provide their **[!DNL MAGE ID]** (if available).

 If they have not been added to the project, you will need to add them as a [!DNL Super User] and grant [!DNL Shared Access]:

 * [Manage user access](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html) in our user guide.